openairplay/node_airtunes/README.md

 -------------------------------

 Node-airtunes is a node.js implementation of AirTunes v2.
 It supports synchronized audio output to any number of AirTunes receivers (like Apple's AirPort Express or AirFoil Speakers).
-It also allows synchronized local playback with CoreAudio (OS X only).

 What about Core Audio ?
 -----------------------

-Core Audio is the name Apple gives to iOS/OS X low-level sound API. node-airtunes has bindings to Core Audio to allow local and remote playback to be synchronized.
+Core Audio is the name Apple gives to iOS/OS X low-level sound API. node-airtunes has bindings to Core Audio to allow synchronized local and remote playback (local sync is not perfect yet).
 Obviously, this will only work on OS X.

 Credits
 -------